 Tickets are not valid on these trains.
-Eurail Pass holders accepted but must pay a supplement.
+Eurail Pass holders are accepted, but must pay a supplemental fee.
 Holders of a Youth Pass are accepted in "tourist" class only.
 A reservation is necessary.

 Cisalpino Switzerland - Italy - Germany

 Cisalpino is a high-speed train that travels on existing tracks.
 Tilting technology keeps trains running smoothly and efficiently.
-Eurail Pass and ticket holders are welcome and pay a small supplement.
+Eurail Pass and ticket holders are welcome and pay a small supplemental fee.

-Eurail Pass holders are accepted and pay supplements for the following: Barcelona- Valencia, and Barcelona-Alicante.
+Eurail Pass holders are accepted and pay supplemental fees for the following: Barcelona-Valencia, and Barcelona-Alicante.

 Talgo Triana Spain

-Eurail Pass and Ticket holders accepted and pay a supplement.
+Eurail Pass and Ticket holders are accepted and pay a supplemental fee.

 Ticket and Eurail Pass Holders are accepted in 2nd class.
-First class travel requires a supplement in addition to a 1st class Eurail Pass.
+First class travel requires an extra supplemental fee in addition to a 1st class Eurail Pass.
 Reservations are necessary.